 The Fact of Seeing without Sense

-Located within the two-story entryway, this installation embraces the themes of water and fluidity, resembling a thickened atmosphere of waves that is neither a solid object nor emptiness but has qualities of both.
-Approximately five miles of custom-dyed chains make an intricate system of overlapping curves, suggesting a 3D abstract painting that morphs in appearance with vantage point.
+Pulling the themes of water and fluidity into a two-story interior lobby, this installation resembles a thickened atmosphere of waves that is neither solid object nor emptiness but has qualities of both.
+Several thousand segments of custom-dyed stainless steel ball chain form an intricate system of overlapping catenary curves that morph in appearance with the viewer’s vantage point.

 The Apparent Junction of Earth and Sky